MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/adaptive-interactive-toasts.md

 **Install Notifications library.** If you'd like to use C# instead of XML to generate notifications, install the NuGet package named [Microsoft.Toolkit.Uwp.Notifications](https://www.nuget.org/packages/Microsoft.Toolkit.Uwp.Notifications/) (search for "notifications uwp").
 The C# samples provided in this article use version 1.0.0 of the NuGet package.

-**Install Notifications Visualizer.** This free UWP app helps you design interactive toast notifications by providing an instant visual preview of your toast as you edit it, similar to Visual Studio's XAML editor/design view.
+**Install Notifications Visualizer.** This free Windows app helps you design interactive toast notifications by providing an instant visual preview of your toast as you edit it, similar to Visual Studio's XAML editor/design view.
 See [Notifications Visualizer](notifications-visualizer.md) for more information, or [download Notifications Visualizer from the Store](https://www.microsoft.com/store/apps/notifications-visualizer/9nblggh5xsl1).

 ## Sending a toast notification